hotdoc/hotdoc/documentation/markdown_files/installing.markdown

 Hotdoc uses pyyaml to parse yaml ‘front-matter’ metadata in markdown pages, it depends on libyaml.

+### flex

+flex is an optional dependency, which enables the C and GI extensions.
+See [][Build options] for more info.

+### clang and llvm-config

+Clang and llvm-config are runtime dependencies for the C extension.

 ### Command-line install

 On Fedora you can install all these dependencies with: